House Republicans send new Justice Department subpoenas in impeachment inquiry, drawing pushback

 Republicans who blasted that proposed agreement as a “sweetheart deal” have been probing allegations from Internal Revenue Service agents that the Justice Department investigation into the president’s son was “slow-walked” and mishandled.

-Six senior Justice Department officials have testified that there was no political interference into the investigation, according to the letter from Assistant Attorney General Carlos Uriarte, the head of congressional affairs.
+Six senior Justice Department officials have testified that there was no interference into the investigation from President Biden or the White House, addressing a central question in the impeachment probe, according to the letter from Assistant Attorney General Carlos Uriarte, the head of congressional affairs.
 It’s rare for the Justice Department to have rank-and-file attorneys give congressional testimony.

 A deposition from the investigation’s top prosecutor, Delaware U.S. Attorney David Weiss, marked the first time a special counsel has ever appeared before lawmakers while a probe was still ongoing.